 So, traditional AI expert systems are rules-based systems, built around a knowledge base of human expertise.
 Specifically, they use logical rules to solve problems, can explain their reasoning, and are designed for specific domains.

-On the other hand, decision intelligence platforms are newer, data-centric systems that use machine learning to analyze data and inform decision-making.
-They can learn and adapt over time, consider a broader range of factors, and can scale to handle large amounts of data, making them useful in complex, dynamic environments.
+On the other hand, Decision Intelligence platforms are newer, data-centric systems that use machine learning to analyze data and support decision-making.
+Indeed, with the advances in AI, DI platforms can learn and adapt over time, consider a broader range of factors, and can scale to handle large amounts of data, making them useful in complex, dynamic environments.
 Further, DI platforms are designed to leverage advanced cloud-based IT infrastructure.
-Thus, they have the capability to act in real-time, automating complete decision flows.
+Thus, Decision Intelligence can rapidly support decision cycles and even automate complete decision flows.
 In essence, while expert systems follow predefined rules, DI platforms use data and learning algorithms to provide dynamic, scalable decision support.

 Data science involves extracting insights from large volumes of data using statistical analysis and machine learning techniques.
 It focuses on uncovering patterns, trends, and correlations in data to support decision-making.
-On the other hand, DI combines data science with domain expertise and automation to provide real-time actionable recommendations.
+On the other hand, DI combines data science with domain expertise, advanced analytics, and advanced computing networks to provide rapid, actionable recommendations for decision-making.

-Decision intelligence platforms not only analyze data but also incorporate business rules, expert knowledge, and real-time contextual information to generate optimal decisions.
+Decision intelligence platforms not only analyze data but also incorporate business rules, expert knowledge, and rapidly assimilate contextual information to generate optimal decisions.
 For instance, data science can be used to analyze customer behavior and identify potential churners.
-On the other hand, decision intelligence can automate personalized retention strategies based on the identified patterns.
+On the other hand, Decision Intelligence can directly support the decision cycle to provide personalized retention strategies based on the identified patterns.

 Another way to compare data science with decision intelligence is that a data scientist uses data to improve and develop new IT products.
-Whereas, a decision scientist uses data as a tool to make decisions.
+Whereas, a decision scientist uses data as a tool to support decision-making.
 Further, a data scientist sits hip-to-hip with data and statistical rigor.
 On the other hand, a decision scientist sits hip-to-hip with decision-makers and management to help them make the best decisions for the business.
-See quotes below from Chis Dowsett in regard to how data scientists and decision scientists view and use data.
+See quotes below from Chris Dowsett in regard to how data scientists and decision scientists view and use data.

 “Data is the Tool for Improving and Developing New Products Based on Robust Statistical Methods”